 Let’s go back to the idea that all dogs are good boys.
 In this case, one can unfortunately argue that not all dogs are good boys.
 This would automatically make the conclusion untrue.
 A conclusion is only considered the truth when the premises that precede it are true.

 Notice here that we said that the conclusion is untrue.
-You may come back and argue that Kevin is a good boy, even though not all dogs are.
-That simply means that the conclusion is valid.
+You may argue that Kevin is a good boy, even though not all dogs are.
+That means that the conclusion is valid.
 In philosophy, validity and truth are not the same thing.

-So while some dogs are good boys, Kevin is a dog, and Kevin is a good boy, this is not a conclusion that you can draw through deductive reasoning as it was laid out by ancient philosophers.
+So while some dogs are good boys, Kevin is a dog, and Kevin is a good boy, this is not a conclusion you can draw through deductive reasoning as ancient philosophers laid it out.

 Lack of Entailment

 Here’s another problem with deductive reasoning that we run into a lot.
-In order for a conclusion to be true, the premises that precede it directly support and lead to the conclusion.
+For a conclusion to be true, the premises that precede it directly support and lead to the conclusion.

 Here’s an example of how failing to use this rule can create a weak conclusion.
 (Let’s go back to pretending that “all dogs are good boys” is a known fact.)